Deep-MI/FastSurfer/README.md

 * The -v command mounts your data (and output) directory into the docker image.
 Inside it is visible under the name following the colon (in this case /data or /output).
 * The --rm flag takes care of removing the container once the analysis finished.
 * The --user XXXX part should be changed to the appropriate user id (a four digit number; can be checked with the command "id -u" on linux systems).
 All generated files will then belong to the specified user.
 Without the flag, the docker container will be run as root.

+In order to directly see the output of the segmentation part (FastSurferCNN) on the terminal as well, you need to disable python's automatic output buffering by adding the -e PYTHONUNBUFFERED=0 to your docker command (e.g. line 4 would change to: --rm --user XXXX -e PYTHONUNBUFFERED=0 fastsurfer:gpu ).

 ## References